What is a context window?

 Leverage Plan/Act mode for better context usage:

-- Plan Mode: Use smaller context for discussion
+- Plan Mode: Use smaller context for discussion and planning

 Plan Mode: DeepSeek V3 (128K) - Lower cost planning